PurduePAML/TrojanNN/README.md

 ## Quick Start

-The example code for generating trojan trigger and reverse engineering training data for face recognition model is shown in folder `code`, other models are similar.
+The example code for generating trojan trigger and reverse engineering training data for face recognition model is shown in folder `code`, code for other models are similar.
-First, change settings to correctly set location of pycaffe home, model weight and model definition.
+To run the model, first, change settings to correctly set location of pycaffe home, model weight and model definition.
 Then `./gen\_ad.sh` to generate trigger or training data.

 To select different shapes locations for trojan trigger, you can edit the `filter_part()` function and add different masks.
 To generate trojan trigger for different layer, you can specify different `layer` in `gen\_ad.py` and to reverse engineer training data, you can set the `layer` to be `fc8`.

 ## Models